Business vs Brand: 7 Key Differences and How They Work Together

 Disclaimer: Some of the links below are affiliate links. i.e., if you sign up for their paid programs, I will get a commission, at no cost to you.
 Please rest assured that I only recommend software/ products I genuinely believe in, and trust to be good for you.

-The biggest difference between a business and a brand is that a business refers to a practical foundation with products, operational, and sales aspects, while a brand refers to all the visual and emotional aspects as well as perceptions that your audience has about the company.
+The simplest difference between a business and a brand is that a business refers to a practical foundation and aspects, like products, services, pricing, and transactions.
+A brand refers to all the visual and emotional aspects.

 The basic premise of a business is that it has products or services to sell.